Judy Garland as a gay icon: Rainbow flag

-Another connection is the rainbow flag, symbol of the LGBT communities which may have been inspired, in part, by Garland's song "Over the Rainbow".
+Another connection is the rainbow flag, symbol of the LGBTQ communities which may have been inspired, in part, by Garland's song "Over the Rainbow".
 Garland's performance of this song has been described as "the sound of the closet", speaking to gay men whose image "they presented in their own public lives was often at odds with a truer sense of self that mainstream society would not condone".
+However, when asked, the flag's creator Gilbert Baker said that the flag was "more about the Rolling Stones and their song 'She's a Rainbow.'"

 Family and friends

 Judy Garland's father and other significant people in her life were also gay.
 Her father, Frank Gumm, would apparently seduce or at least keep company with very young men or older teens, then move on when told to leave or before his activities could be discovered.
 Garland's second husband Vincente Minnelli was rumored to be a closeted bisexual, and her fourth husband Mark Herron had a long-lasting relationship with fellow actor Henry Brandon, which was only briefly interrupted by his marriage to Garland.

 She introduced her daughter Liza to her future husband, Australian singer Peter Allen who was also gay.
 From the beginning of her Hollywood career, Garland liked to visit gay bars with openly gay friends Roger Edens, Charles Walters and George Cukor, to the chagrin of her handlers at MGM.